Toshinaki/MATLAB_PTB_Questionnaire/README.md

 ### Gamepad:
 1. B to make choice
+2. LB for previous question; RB for next; press still for quick navigation
-2. Left stick -- hold it to up or down to select questions; hold it left or right to select answers; hold still for quick navigation
+3. Left stick -- for questionnaires in those the answers align vertically, move up or down would do the select; for those horizontally, left and right; hold still for quick navigation

 ## Todo: